ghc-proposals/ghc-proposals/proposals/0530-strict-box-denesting.rst

    a wrapper such as ``ShortByteString`` to be represented at runtime by its underlying ``ByteArray#``.

-   Since entering these objects involves an indirection that would largely defeat the purpose of denesting their lifted wrappers, this must be dealt with by changing the proper tag for their pointers.
+   Since entering these primitive objects involves an indirection that would largely defeat the purpose of denesting their lifted wrappers, this must be dealt with by changing the proper tag for their pointers.
    The panicking entry code can very likely be kept, but will now